TaraRosen/w_nba_metrics/README.md

 ![Image](rm5.png)

-And here we are looking at **clutch time**, which I defined as the last 2 minutes of a game with a score differential of 5 points or less.
+And here we are looking at **clutch time**, which we defined as the last 2 minutes of a game with a score differential of 5 points or less.
-To me, this is one of the most exciting parts of the game… it’s why people always joke that you really only ever have to watch the last few minutes of a basketball game because this is where all the good stuff happens.
+To us, this is one of the most exciting parts of the game… it’s why people always joke that you really only ever have to watch the last few minutes of a basketball game because this is where all the good stuff happens.

 ![Image](rm6.png)

-There is a huge difference between the two leagues — only 16% of the games in the WNBA are what I consider tight at the end verses 44% of the men’s games.
+There is a huge difference between the two leagues — only 16% of the games in the WNBA are what we consider tight at the end verses 44% of the men’s games.

 That is approximately 65 games out of the 406 WNBA games being close verses 1082 games out of 2460 games of the NBA games.